Guru5u/springmvc-helloworld/README.md

 ### SpringMVC-helloworld

-This is a very basic example of using Spring MVC with JavaConfig to make a helloworld web apps.
+Guru This is a very basic example of using Spring MVC with JavaConfig to make a helloworld web apps.

 The first part of this is to create a configuration class for the web app.  below is a sample of the configuration class we are going to use: